 I started researching the Atcherleys in the Autumn of 2007 and since then I have accumulated lots of information about the people within the Atcherley family and how they are related to each other.
 I created Atcherley.org.uk in January 2011 in order to share some of that information, and to encourage others to join in so that we can find out even more.

 This site is based on WordPress, a blogging platform which can also be used to create websites.
 It consists of a mixture of ‘posts’ and ‘pages’.
-The posts (of which there are now 190) tell the stories of the Atcherley family and how some of those stories were pieced together.
+The posts (of which there are now over 200) tell the stories of the Atcherley family and how some of those stories were pieced together.
 There are also articles on more general genealogical themes including the annual ‘Who Do You Think You Are?
-Live’ show.
-I use WordPress pages for resources including pictures of Atcherley family members, and transcripts of historical records and other sources which provide the basis for the Atcherley Family Tree.
+Live’ show (an event now consigned to history itself, sadly).
+I use WordPress pages (of which there are now 100) for resources including pictures of Atcherley family members, and transcripts of historical records and other sources which provide the basis for the Atcherley Family Tree.

 On the subject of the Atcherley Family Tree, this is powered by TNG, The Next Generation of Genealogy Sitebuilding.
 The tree shows my current thinking regarding the relationships between the members of the Atcherley family, along with their female line descendants and allied families.